cloudfoundry/gorouter/README.md

 ### Usage

-When gorouter starts, it sends `router.start`.
-This message contains an interval that other components should then send `router.register` on.
-If they do not send a `router.register` for an amount of time considered "stale" by the router, the routes are pruned.
-The default "staleness" is 2 minutes.
-The staleness field (minimumRegisterIntervalInSeconds) is guaranteed to be an integer value.
+When the gorouter starts, it sends a `router.start` message.
+This message contains an interval that other components should then send `router.register` on, `minimumRegisterIntervalInSeconds`.
+It is recommended that clients should send `router.register` messages on this interval.
+This `minimumRegisterIntervalInSeconds` value is configured through the `start_response_delay_interval` configuration value.
+The router will prune routes that it considers to be stale based upon a seperate "staleness" value, `prune_stale_droplets_interval`, which defaults to 120 seconds.
+Both of these values are represented in seconds and will always be integers.

-The format of this message is as follows:
+The format of the `router.start` message is as follows:

 ```json
 {